SolomonLemma/Project_NLP/README.md

-# Project 3: Classification of  Subreddit Data with NLP
+# Project: Classification of  Subreddit Data with NLP

 ## Objectives of the Project